Table of content

 If your target metrics are on the low level after lots of tests and experiments, it's time to think of pivoting.
 So, think of product success metrics as the speedometer and keep track of it.

 We approached the core of this article, product metrics examples.
 As I promised, we'll cover 2 stages of startup product development, and logically, the first one is – pre-launch.
 The goal here is to forecast your startup success.
 Sounds huge, so let's begin.

 One word – unit economics.
 No matter what you start, a startup, a local shop with organic food, a real-estate business, you need to calculate unit economics.
 In simple words, unit economics tells you whether you get profit from this specific user/unit or not.
 To calculate it, you need to know:

-- How much money you spend on acquiring a user;
+- How much money you need to spend on acquiring a user;

-- How much money you get from the user;
+- How much money you'll get from the user;

 That's it.
 Now, let's figure out what product metrics we need here.